WebberZone/autoclose/docs/02-acc-advanced/excluding-posts-and-terms.md

 Posts that match any excluded term are skipped entirely; their comment and ping status is not touched.
 Term exclusions are checked first, before the age-based close, so a post can be old enough to qualify for closing but still be skipped if it is in an excluded term.

 The plugin saves the term IDs to a separate `*_term_ids` option when you save the settings, and uses that ID list when the cron runs.
 If you import settings from another site or migrate, you may need to re-select the terms in the autocomplete so the IDs match the new site's term IDs.

+## Age per post type

+The **Comments → Age per post type** and **Pingbacks/Trackbacks → Age per post type** settings override the global age cutoff for individual post types, rather than excluding them entirely:

+- `-2` — use the global age above (default).
+- `-1` — never close this post type.
+- `0` or higher — an explicit age in days for this post type, independent of the global setting.

+Setting a post type to `-1` is effectively a blanket exclusion for that post type, without needing a term or ID list.
+A post type left at `-2` still respects the term exclusions and keep-open ID list described above; those checks run before the age (global or per-type) is applied.

 ## Per-post override via the metabox